ios1ph/BitMono/docs/source/usage/how-to-use.rst

 .. note::

    The order of protections in the configuration determines their execution order.
-   Packers (like BitDotNet and BitMono) always run last, regardless of their position in the configuration.
+   Packers (like BitDotNet and ObscuraX) always run last, regardless of their position in the configuration.

 ``criticals.json`` - What NOT to obfuscate: